GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   Add a project status indicator to the project panels.
 -   OpenWeather Widget
     -   Add wind speed, wind chill, and time zone data to panel view
+    -   Ideally the day/night background would change at the sutset time, currently set at 7pm
 -   Finish the project form validation function to check against a list of 'bad' words or other offending input
 -   Build a user Profile dropdown for the user menu (currently has a placeholder drop msg)
 -   Add animation to fill the progress bars in the project panels
 -   You can currently save a project with the same name; that might not be a desired event or a confirmation should be presented
 -   Add Update Project functionality to the app
+-   Enhance validation routines for all user input
+    -   Add max length restriction to username input
+-   Replace imported icon library with native SVG and styles

 <a name="DES"></a>
 # Design